fortitudoinc/fortitudoinc-infra/README.md

 ## Adding custom modules (omod files)

 To launch the reference application with custom modules, drop your .omod files into `./refapp/omods/`.
-In addition, append the `--build` flag to the docker-compose command, i.e. `docker-compose -f existing-db.yml up -d --build`
+In addition, append the `--build` flag to the docker-compose command, i.e. `docker-compose up -d --build`

 ## Backups